 Empowerment In Management

-We often associate empowerment to management or managers.
-Managers are a part of that strata of people who have been entrusted with the power to empower others in the team.
+We often associate empowerment with management or managers.
+Managers are a part of that stratum of people who have been entrusted with the power to empower others in the team.

 And a team can consist of middle management, supervisors, employees and other workers.